 Stomach acid, along with digestive enzymes, is needed to break down food into so that you can absorb all of the nutrients from it like vitamin B12.

 I’ve talked a lot about low stomach acid in previous articles on heartburn and GERD.
 Heartburn and GERD are not due to TOO MUCH stomach acid.
-Protein Pump Inhibitors (PPIs) and antacid drugs lower stomach acid with the effect of providing heartburn relief.
-However, one of the side effects with long term use of PPIs would be vitamin B12 deficiency.
+Medications that lower stomach acid and provide heartburn relief can cause vitamin B12 deficiency.
 (5)

 Other causes of low stomach acid include chronic stress and lack of sleep.